DaQuan Jeffries: Charlotte Hornets (2024–2025)

 On October 2, 2024, Jeffries was signed and traded to the Charlotte Hornets in a three team trade involving the Minnesota Timberwolves in which Minnesota acquired Keita Bates-Diop, Donte DiVincenzo, Julius Randle, and one Lottery Protected first-round pick.
 The Hornets also received Charlie Brown Jr., Duane Washington Jr., three second-round picks and draft compensation.
 New York acquired Karl-Anthony Towns and the draft rights to James Nnaji.
 He made 47 appearances (20 starts) for Charlotte during the 2024–25 NBA season, averaging a career-high 6.7 points, 2.9 rebounds, and 1.1 assists.
 On September 18, 2025, Jeffries was waived by the Hornets.

-Stockton Kings (2025–present)
+Sacramento / Stockton Kings (2025–2026)

-On October 15, 2025, Jeffries signed a training camp deal with the Sacramento Kings.
+On October 15, 2025, Jeffries signed a training camp contract with the Sacramento Kings.
 That same day, his rights were traded from the Westchester Knicks to the Stockton Kings in exchange for the rights to Terry Thomas and Jalen Thomas, as well as Stockton's 2026 first-round pick.
 Jeffries was waived by Sacramento the following day, with expectations that he would join Stockton.

+On March 26, 2026, Sacramento signed Jeffries to a 10-day contract after the team suffered multiple injuries.
+He played in three games for Sacramento, recording averages of 10.3 points, 1.7 rebounds, and 0.3 assists.

+Beşiktaş (2026–present)

+On July 11, 2026, Jeffries signed with Beşiktaş of the Turkish Basketbol Süper Ligi (BSL).